A Survey on LLM-as-a-Judge: Improvement Strategy

+In conclusion, these decompositions are specific to enable LLMs to understand the details of evaluation tasks more deeply, thereby aligning evaluation results more closely with human evaluation requirements and preferences.
+Providing detailed evaluation specifications and enhancing task comprehension can mitigate inter-rater inconsistency to some extent, while also reducing potential ambiguity.

 Furthermore, the evaluation capabilities can be optimized based on specific shortcomings of LLMs in prompts.
-For instance, to address specific biases like position bias which is common in pairwise evaluations, several research efforts have optimized prompts design by randomly swapping contents to be evaluated.
-Wang et al.\cite{wang-etal-2024-large-language-models-fair} analyzed and validated the impact of position bias on LLM-as-a-judge, and proposed a calibration framework to mitigate this bias by swapping the contents and averaging the scores.
-Auto-J\cite{auto-j} and JudgeLM\cite{judgelm} also enhance the evaluation consistency by shuffling the texts to be evaluated.
+For instance, to address specific biases like position bias, which is common in pairwise evaluations, several research efforts have optimized prompt design by randomly swapping contents to be evaluated.
+Wang et al.\cite{wang-etal-2024-large-language-models-fair} analyzed and validated the impact of position bias on LLM-as-a-judge and proposed a calibration framework to mitigate this bias by swapping the contents and averaging the scores.
+Auto-J\cite{auto-j} and JudgeLM\cite{zhu2023judgelm} also enhance the evaluation consistency by shuffling the texts to be evaluated.
 In contrast to averaging scores, PandaLM\cite{wang2023pandalm} annotates the conflicting evaluation results after swapping as "Tie" to address the position bias.
+Since the content to be evaluated in each positional arrangement is taken into account during evaluation, the final evaluation results are thus reliable and free from positional bias.

 To address the challenge of LLMs' absolute scoring being less robust than relative comparing\cite{raina2024llm}, some research works convert scoring tasks into pairwise comparison, thereby enhancing the reliability of evaluation results.
 Liu et al.\cite{liu2024aligning} transform the scoring evaluation to ranking evaluation and introduce Pairwise-Preference Search (PARIS), which employs LLMs to conduct pairwise comparisons locally and efficiently ranks candidate texts globally, making evaluation results more aligned with human preferences.
+Unlike single numerical scores, which are more susceptible to prompt variations and inherent randomness, pairwise comparisons generate relative assessments.
+This approach only requires LLMs to evaluate the relative merits between candidates, consequently yielding more stable and reliable results.